Old People and Computers

 Email Shadowing

-Another suggestion: Create a brand new Gmail account for you elder and give that new email address to family and friends.
+Another suggestion: Create a brand new Gmail account for your older person and give that new email address to family and friends.
 Why?
 Older email accounts that have been in use for many years, especially on less robust services like AOL, Yahoo, or the ISPs free email, tend to attract a lot of spam and scams and do little to filter them out.
 By setting up a new, fresh email account, there will be no incoming spam or scams, at least for a good while.
-I strongly recommend using Gmail.
-It has the best spam/scam filtering and forwarding tools that help you monitor the inbox of your elder.
-If you do this, be sure to update the email address on all the elder's websites that require an account, such as their bank.

 Many older people, most especially those experiencing cognitive decline, have a contracting circle of friends with whom they communicate.
 Setting up this new email account should not post a burden.